 - 5000 grams of cutting force – highest of all our rated die-cutting machines

-- Duel tool holder with Smart Tool System – Automatically detect tools and adjust cut settings
+- Dual tool holder with Smart Tool System – Automatically detect tools and adjust cut settings

 - Dual Motor System